 The net proceeds from this offering are expected to be sufficient to enable us to continue operations for only a short period of time.
-In order to fully realize all of our business objectives, absent any non-dilutive funding from a strategic partner or some other strategic transaction we will need to raise additional capital in the first half of 2015, which may not be available on reasonable terms or at all.
+In order to fully realize all of our business objectives, absent any non-dilutive funding from a strategic partner or some other strategic transaction we will need to raise additional capital no later than the first quarter of 2016, depending on the proceeds of this offering, which additional capital may not be available on reasonable terms or at all.
 For instance, we will need to raise additional funds to accomplish the following:

-- developing CGuard, a drug-eluting stent with MicroNet, PVGuard and any additional products; - pursuing growth opportunities, including more rapid expansion; - acquiring complementary businesses; - making capital improvements to improve our infrastructure; - hiring qualified management and key employees; - developing new services, programming or products; - responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.
+- developing CGuard, a drug-eluting stent with MicroNet, PVGuard and any additional products; - pursuing growth opportunities, including more rapid expansion; - acquiring complementary businesses; - making capital improvements to improve our infrastructure; - hiring qualified management and key employees; - developing new services, programming or products;

+- responding to competitive pressures; - complying with regulatory requirements such as licensing and registration; and - maintaining compliance with applicable laws.